jay0x5/Aveon/Package/README.md

 - For example: User's About me, User's Profile Picture, User's friend list or following list,etc

-- With Aveon, developer has freedom to put in any user relation of their choice by simply creating a json object of the relation and passing it to methods.
+- With Aveon, developer has freedom to put in any user relation of their choice by simply creating a json object of the relation and passing it to the method.
 Lets take a look at Adding Relations below

 #### Add Relations